crake7/Network-Pen-Test-Tools/Sniffers/README.md

 * Both libraries can be used to handle binary data into a data structure.
 * *Ctypes* provides a bridge to C-based languages: this enables you to use C-compatible data types and call functions in shared libraries!
 * *Struct* converts between Python values and C structs as Python byte objects.

+#### `sniffer_ip_header_decode.py`

+* This is a fully functional packet sniffer: it will read in the packets and parse their information.
+* It uses the **struct** library, so access to raw sockets is somewhat limited.
+* You can use this program to see the exact route each packet traverses.
+Very similar use to `traceroute`
+* Beware the functionality changes depending on your OS:
+   * Windows - Allows you to see TCP, UDP, and ICMP traffic.
+   * Linux   - Allows you to see ICMP packets.